-The council is concerned about any potential impact new developments may have with less than optimum parking on site and competition for existing on-street parking.
+The council is concerned about any potential impact new developments may have with less than optimum parking on site and competition for existing onstreet parking.
 Inconsiderate parking can also lead to harm and adverse impact on highway safety.
 New developments can cause disputes between neighbours over parking.

-Where developers wish to provide a different level of parking on-site than recommended by the SPD, a parking survey and assessment of 'Parking Stress' (parked vehicles as a percentage of the number of standard available parking spaces) will be required to form part of a design-led approach to parking.
+Where developers wish to provide a different level of parking on-site than recommended by the SPD, a parking survey and assessment of 'Parking Stress' (parked vehicles as a percentage of the number of standard available parking spaces) will be required at the council's discretion to form part of a design-led approach to parking.